Lucid Channel

 - Actions: Transforms Phlegm by drying internal Dampness, regulates the function of the Spleen and Stomach

-- Indications: Supports a healthy digestive system, Supports a healthy respiratory system, Occasional lack of appetite, vomiting or lethargy, Occasional palpitations and/or anxiety, Occasional joint discomfort or heaviness in the limbs
+- Indications: Supports a healthy digestive system, Supports a healthy respiratory system, Occasional lack of appetite, Occasional palpitations and/or anxiety, Occasional nausea or vomiting, Difficulty arising after a full night’s sleep, Occasional joint and body discomfort that gets worse in damp weather, Occasional anxiety, Occasional fatigue, lethargy, Sensation of heaviness of the limbs or body

 - Contraindications: Dryness or strong Yin or Blood deficiency